fireproof-storage/fireproof/README.md

 Fireproof is compatible with Deno.
 To runit in Deno you need to add the following flags:

-Currently the hole tests are not run with deno -- TODO
+Currently the tests are not run with deno -- TODO

 It might be that using our provided deno.json is somekind of odd
 --- TODO is to add fireproof to jsr and deno.land